jvanasco/pyramid_sqlassist/README.md

 `pyramid_sqlassist` maintains a private Python dict in it's
 namespace: `_ENGINE_REGISTRY`.

-Calling  `initialize_engine` will wrap each SQLAlchemy engine into a SqlAssist `EngineWrapper` and then register it into the `_ENGINE_REGISTRY`.
+Calling  `initialize_engine` will wrap each SQLAlchemy engine into a SQLAssist `EngineWrapper` and then register it into the `_ENGINE_REGISTRY`.
 The wrapper contains a SQLAlchemy `sessionmaker` created for each engine, along with some convenience functions.